Deelvin/tvm/docs/how_to/deploy/adreno.rst

    mod = convert_to_dtype(mod["main"], dtype)
    dtype = "float32"  if  dtype == "float32"  else  "float16"

+The "ToMixedPrecision" method is a pass to convert an FP32 relay graph into an FP16 version (with FP16 or FP32 accumulation dtypes).
+Doing this transformation is useful for reducing model size as it halves the expected size of the weights (FP16_acc16 case).

 From this point we can compile our model as normal

 .. code:: python